 Is It Enough to Use Acupuncture to Stop Smoking?

-Unfortunately, the answer to this is no. Acupuncture alone is not likely to be enough to kick the habit of smoking.
+Unfortunately, the answer to this is no. Acupuncture alone is not likely to be enough to kick the habit of smoking, just like even the best vaporizer would not be enough to help you quit.
 Nicotine addiction is a very complicated addiction and overcoming it is not easy but one needs all the help that one can get.
 Acupuncture is one of such bits of help as it can greatly reduce the cravings and the physiological effects that come with the territory of quitting smoking.
 Of course, the individual must have a strong desire to quit in the first place, otherwise, acupuncture will have little effect.

 Acupuncture works best when it is used in conjunction with other alternative methods like herbs and hypnotherapy.
 Hypnotherapy is a treatment of the mind where one is trained to say no to smoking.
 Acupuncture addresses mostly the physical element of the addiction.
 Acupuncture as a tool to quit smoking is one that is very viable and should be explored as an alternative to other more conventional means of quitting tobacco smoking.